shafaypro/CrackingMachineLearningInterview/README.md

 #### What is the process of gini index calculation?
         Gini Index:
         for each branch in split:
-            Calculate percent branch represents #Used for weighting for each class in branch:
+            Calculate percent branch represents .Used for weighting for each class in branch:
                 Calculate probability of class in the given branch.
                 Square the class probability.